KannuSingh/TrueFantasySports/README.md

 <p align="center">
     <h1 align="center">
-        True Fantasy Sport
+        True Fantasy Sports

 </p>

 | The repository is divided into three components: [web app] [relay] and [contracts].
 The app is for playing fantasy sports.
-The project aims to create trustless fantasy sport platform where user don't have to submit their fantasy team inorder to win contest.
+The project aims to create trustless fantasy sports platform where user don't have to submit their fantasy team inorder to win contest.
 |

 ## 🛠 Install